Doctor of Psychology (Psy.D.) in Clinical Psychology

 |PPSY 773||Family Forensic Psychology II||2|

-For more-detailed information, contact Marjorie Graham-Howard, Ph.D., chair of the Department of Clinical Psychology, at email@example.com.
+For more information, contact Marjorie Graham-Howard, Ph.D., chair of the Department of Clinical Psychology, at firstname.lastname@example.org.

-In addition to the advisement by the program director and the directors of clinical training, each student selects a dissertation committee chair during his or her first year in the program who also serves as the student’s academic advisor.
+In addition to the advisement by the program director and the directors of clinical training, each student selects a dissertation committee chair during their first year in the program who also serves as the student’s academic advisor.

 Progress Review and Annual Evaluation